dannycastonguay/blog/_posts/2025-09-01-fastest-path-one-million-USD.md

 ---

-At BLD.ai we work with builders.
+At bld.ai we work with builders.
 Product managers, designers, data scientists, data engineers, mobile developers.
 Hands-on, flat, and fast.
 Our overhead is software.
 People come for money, yes, but they stay for interesting work.
 Work that is project-based, non-repetitive, and challenging.

 The question for this post is: what is the fastest way to make a million dollars?
 I want to frame it in a way that is not just about the million, but about creating more value and setting yourself up for ten or a hundred million.
 This applies at any age.
 It applies to my own kids, who are 11, 9, and 6.